128technology/docs/docs/intro_installation_byol_azure_conductor.md

 ```

 :::important
-When logging to the Linux instance via SSH use the default username of `t128` and the private key specified in the **Admin Public Key Data** field.
+When logging to the Linux instance via SSH, use the default username of `t128` and the private key specified in the **Admin Public Key Data** field.
 :::

 ### Deploying a Conductor without Templates

 1. Go to the **Session Smart Networking Platform BYOL** offering.
-2. Click on the **Create** button.
+2. Click **Create**.
 3. Complete the Basics tab then review the additional tabs for further customization.
 4. Under the Advanced tab, you can add cloud-init custom data to automatically install and initalize the conductor.
 Use the steps in the [Cloud-init Onboarding](#cloud-init-onboarding) section.
 5. Click **Review and Create**
 6. If an onboarding configuration was not provided in step 4, follow the steps in the [Manual Onboarding](#manual-onboarding) section.

-## Session Smart Conductor Managed Router Deployment
+## Session Smart Conductor-managed Router Deployment

-Use the following guide to deploy a BYOL Session Smart Conductor Managed Router in AWS.
+Use the following guide to deploy a BYOL Session Smart Conductor-managed Router in Azure.

 ### Requirements